30. 08. 2024 Daniel Degasperi Blue Team, SEC4U

 | KEEP host.hostname, process.name, event.action, event.category, file_count

-Essentially, higher entropy makes the encryption more robust by ensuring that the key or data is sufficiently random and unpredictable.
+Essentially, higher entropy makes encryption more robust by ensuring that the key or data is sufficiently random and unpredictable.

-These are the values considered by Elastic in the EDR rule :
+These are the values considered by Elastic in the EDR rule:

 https://github.com/elastic/protections-artifacts/blob/main/ransomware/artifact.lua

-On the other hand, two ransomware simulators, the one provided by Elastic (https://github.com/elastic/protections-artifacts/tree/main/ransomware/testing) and QuickBuck (https://github.com/NextronSystems/ransomware-simulator) encrypt data with an entropy greater than 7 and very close to 8.
+On the other hand, two ransomware simulators, one provided by Elastic (https://github.com/elastic/protections-artifacts/tree/main/ransomware/testing) and QuickBuck (https://github.com/NextronSystems/ransomware-simulator) encrypt data with an entropy greater than 7 and very close to 8.

-Final considerations
+Final Considerations

-It is important to understand that rules like this are not substitutes for rules intrinsic to EDR/XDR that consider a series of factors, evidence and techniques and correlate them with each other .
+It’s important to understand that rules like this are not substitutes for rules intrinsic to EDR/XDR that consider a series of factors, evidence and techniques and correlate them with each other .

 https://github.com/elastic/protections-artifacts/tree/main/ransomware

-The challenge is to try to reduce the noise, isolate false positives as much as possible and continuously improve the detection rules.
+The challenge is to try to reduce the noise, isolate false positives as much as possible, and continuously improve the detection rules.

 Daniel Degasperi